paulscherrerinstitute/wica-http/README.md

       in your local browser.
 This is done in various ways depending on your browser type (Chrome, Safari, Firefox), browser version and platform (Linux, OSX, Windows).
 Google is your friend here.

-## Running inside a docker container
+## Running the server inside a docker container

    Further details coming soon. :-)